marczaku/104-csharp-oop-basics/5-inheritance/slides/README.md

 - A Horse has these components:
   - Animal (has certain NPC behaviours)
   - Mammal (can carry babies)
-  - Vehicle (can be used for transportation)
+  - Vehicle (can be used by player for faster transportation)
   - Horse (attracts a cult of fans)

 ## Why Teach us Inheritance, Then?

-Because in order to write even a single Component in Unity, we need to inherit from a Base Class, that has all basic logic for Components.
+Because in order to write even a single Component in Unity, we need to inherit from a Base Class, that has all basic logic for Components (`MonoBehaviour`).